 It can cause problems in the relationship to become too heavily focused on finding other people, so put the feelers out there but let the right people come to you.
 You’ll be surprised where you find them.

 Not discussing the risks with all partners

 One of the worse things that can happen when you’re swinging is usually miscommunication (or no communication) around sexual health.
-It’s really important to make sure everyone is on the same page and nobody is unwittingly about to contract an STD.
+It’s essential to make sure everyone is on the same page, and nobody is unwittingly about to contract an STD.

-It’s also important to be upfront about preventing pregnancy and have a realistic idea in the back of your minds, about what would happen in that situation and what action you would take.
+It’s also important to be upfront about preventing pregnancy and have a realistic idea in the back of your mind, about what would happen in that situation and what action you would take.